‘Mean Girls’ quotes earn Lindsay Lohan teen movie surprising Writers Guild Award nomination

 - Robert Richardson for The Aviator.
 His previous ASC Award nominations were for the Oliver Stone hits Born on the Fourth of July (1989) and JFK (1991), plus A Few Good Men (1992), the Stone flop Heaven & Earth (1993), The Horse Whisperer (1998), and Snow Falling on Cedars (1999).
 He won an Oscar for JFK, and was nominated for Platoon (1986), Born on the Fourth of July, and Snow Falling on Cedars.

 - Bruno Delbonnel for A Very Long Engagement.
-He was an ASC and Oscar nominee for another Jean-Pierre Jeunet international hit, Amelie (2001).
+He was an ASC and Oscar nominee for another French-language, Jean-Pierre Jeunet-directed international hit, Amélie (2001).

 - Pawel Edelman for Ray.
 He was an ASC and Oscar nominee for The Pianist (2002).